TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 added 11 packages, removed 11 packages, changed 29 packages, and audited 1060 packages in 25s
 ```

-* ESLint 9 and corresponding plugins have lots of changes to the default rule sets
-* I didn't run into any issues, linting ran clean.
+ESLint 9 and the updated plugins have lots of changes to the default rule sets.
+However, I didn't run into any issues and linting ran clean.

 ## Typed Linting

-* `typescript-eslint` 8 supports [typed linting](https://typescript-eslint.io/getting-started/typed-linting) which adds rules powered by TypeScript's type checking APIs
-* Needs some additional lines in `eslint.config.mjs`, copied verbatim from the documentation
+The `typescript-eslint` plugin supports a new, easy to configure system for [typed linting](https://typescript-eslint.io/getting-started/typed-linting).
+Typed linting adds rules powered by TypeScript's type checking APIs.
+I needed to add a few lines to `eslint.config.mjs`, copied verbatim from the documentation.

 ```
   ...tseslint.configs.recommendedTypeChecked,